MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ---
-title: Stable release channel for the Windows App SDK
+title: Stable channel release notes for the Windows App SDK
 description: Provides information about the stable release channel for the Windows App SDK. ms.topic: article ms.date: 05/21/2021